EduardoPolanco/Koostos/README.md

 ## 🔒 Disclaimer

-Koostos is provided “as-is” with no warranties or guarantees.
+Koostos is provided “as is” with no warranties or guarantees.
 It’s a basic tool built for local educational purposes.
 Use responsibly.